Samir-Thokal/LibraryManagementSystem/README.md

 *Search Functionality*: Users can search for books by Title or ISBN.<br>

 *Notifications*: Alerts notify users for various actions, such as successful addition, borrowing, returning, or removal of books.<br>

-*Responsive Design*: The application is responsive and displays the lists of books and borrowed books side by side in a column format.<br>

 **Technologies Used**:-